MicrosoftDocs/entra-docs/docs/external-id/b2b-sponsors.md

 1. Select the **Review and invite** button to finalize the process.

-You can also add sponsors with the Microsoft Graph API, using invitation manager for any new guest users, by passing through the payload.
-If there are no sponsors in the payload, the inviter will be stamped as the sponsor.
-To learn more about adding guest users with the Microsoft Graph API, see [Assign sponsors](/graph/api/user-post-sponsors).
+You can also add sponsors with the Microsoft Graph API, using invitation manager for any new guest users, by including them in the payload.
+If there are no sponsors in the payload, the inviter will be marked as the sponsor.
+To learn more, see [Assign sponsors](/graph/api/user-post-sponsors).

    > [!NOTE]
    > Currently, if an external user is invited through SharePoint (for example, when sharing a file with a non-existing external user), sponsors will not be added to that external user.
 This is a known issue.
-For now, you can manually add sponsors to these external users by following the steps outlined above.
+For now, you can manually add sponsors by following the steps above.

 ## Edit the Sponsors field in the Microsoft Entra admin center